-Depending on the rate your looking at just over $200 in labor.
+Depending on the rate, you're looking at just over $200 in labor.
 Mounting and balancing will run another $70 to $100 total for both tires.
-So call it $300 in the end to avoid having to do what is shown in the picture above.
-If however you decide on doing it all, I would arguably still take the wheels to your local shop to have them professionally mounted and balanced.
-There are some videos of “shortcuts” of different methods of mounting and balancing but its my personal opinion they are not good ideas.
+So call it $300, in the end, to avoid having to do what is shown in the picture above.
+If, however, you decide on doing it all, I would arguably still take the wheels to your local shop to have them professionally mounted and balanced.
+There are some videos of “shortcuts” of different methods of mounting and balancing, but it's my opinion they are not good ideas.

-We hope the video will give a better insight into why you should let a shop do this part professionally instead of using some of the mickey mouse techniques I’ve seen online which could lead to issues.
-Not only did we compile a couple of fantastic information videos, we had a great time at their shop and made a fun video as well.
-Not only will your local independent motorcycle shop professionally install your tires, they will be more competitively priced than a Harley dealership, and you will be supporting local business.
+We hope the video will give a better insight into why you should let a shop do this part professionally instead of using some of the mickey mouse techniques I’ve seen online.
+Not only did we compile a couple of fantastic information videos, but we also had a great time at their shop and had fun.
+Not only will your local independent motorcycle shop professionally install your tires, but they will also be more competitively priced than a Harley dealership, and you will be supporting local businesses.

 Adjusting The Spokes & Trueing The Wheel